 Once these responses are updated in each customer’s CDP profile, you’ll have an even greater understanding of what works and needs adjustment in your overarching strategy.

-A customer data platform allows you to quickly and efficiently discover these insights at any given time, activate them accordingly in your online and offline channels, and share them with other teams within your organization who can benefit from them in their respective roles.
+A pure-play CDP allows you to quickly and efficiently discover these insights at any given time, activate them accordingly in your online and offline channels, and share them with other teams within your organization who can benefit from them in their respective roles.

-When you hear the term “customer-centric marketing,” you might automatically (and justifiably) assume the success of such an approach lies entirely on you and your marketing team.
+When you hear “customer-centric marketing,” you might automatically (and justifiably) assume the success of such an approach lies entirely on you and your marketing team.

-The ideal customer-centric approach factors in buyer behaviors and brand sentiments — ideally acquired through consented first-party data — and informs future messaging and campaigns.
+The ideal customer-centric approach factors in buyer behaviors and brand sentiments — ideally acquired through consented first-party data — and informs future messaging.